 There’s no question that this has been one of the most contentious political seasons in memory.
-Since the primaries ended, the low favorability of both Donald Trump and Hillary Clinton has been a much-discussed topic.
+Since the primaries ended, the low favorability of both candidates has been a much-discussed topic.
 All across social media, you see people pouring more energy into lamenting a win from either candidate than championing one they believe in.

 It’s during times like this that Christians should be turning to Scripture for comfort and direction.
 And during this contentious season, the Book of Daniel has a lot to tell us about living victorious lives as God’s children in a troubled political landscape.